local-motion/product/functionality/overview/overview_and_playground_onboarding.md

 When users enter the system a map of The Netherlands is displayed.
 On this map all known playgrounds are highlighted.
 The playground indicator shows whether the playground is:
 - smoke-free (sustain phase)
-- not smoke-free (no workspace opened yet, workspace opened but with no remaining volunteers or playground manager has indicated that the playground will not be smoke-free)
+- not smoke-free (no workspace opened yet, workspace opened but with no remaining volunteers or playground manager has indicated that the playground will not be smoke-free) Maybe no workspace visible yet, only more an invite in the map 'become the first one to get this playground smoke-free' or something like that.
 - in progress (all other cases)

 The user is able to zoom in and out.
 When the map is zoomed out to a level that it would be become clogged with playground markers,